yevrah/mac-setup/README.md

 The repositry contains an automated Mac buit out process targeting OSX Mojave.
-The goal is to have as much as possible automated in an attempt to do a fresh install and clean install with little downtime.
+The goal is to have as much as possible automated in an attempt to do a fresh install and have a clean build with little downtime.

 This project only looks to get software installed, for settings and dotfiles look to the dotfiles project.